-Independent contractor driver tax deductions are nearly aligned with all truck driver tax deductions, although, there are some caveats independent contractors should be aware of.
+Independent contractor driver tax deductions are nearly aligned with all truck driver standard tax deductions, although, there are some caveats independent contractors should be aware of.
 Independent contractor drivers cannot deduct time incurred from working on owned equipment.
 Moreover, independent contractor drivers cannot deduct income lost as a result of unpaid mileage, only the expenses incurred to operate the truck during the time.
-For examples, in times of fueling, tolls, and scales.
+For example, in times of fueling, tolls, and scales.
 Independent contractor driver tax deductions do not include downtime.

-As an independent contractor truck driver, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.
+For self-employed truck driver tax deductions, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.

 Independent Contractor Truck Driver Taxes – Purchased Vehicle

 Independent contractor truck driver taxes can include the loan taken out to purchase the vehicle.
 These drivers can deduct the interest on the return if a loan was taken out.
 The independent contractor truck driver must depreciate the purchase price of the truck itself over several years, taking into consideration the loss of value as the truck ages.

-As a truck driver, there are several deductions available for taxes that are specifically designed for employment.
+There are truck driver expenses deductions available on taxes that are specifically designed for employment.
 Please seek legal and/or financial advice if you are unsure what deductions apply to the workplace.

 Request information on how you can become a commercial truck driver.
 We offer classes to get your class a license and class b license through our CDL training.
 Call Truck Driver Academy today for a free training session.